subhan-insider/Slider/README.md

 </div>
 ```

-You are going to have to add some CSS for your classes. *These are required*
+You are going to have to add some CSS for your classes. *These are required* :
-(The class names in the above css sample corresponds with the class names in the HTML sample above.
+(The class names in the following css sample corresponds with the class names in the HTML sample above.
 So make sure to match the class names in your code)
 ```
 .content {
     position: relative;